European-Unified-ID/EUID-docs/api/v2/guides/integration-prebid-client-side.md

 ## Prebid.js Version

-This implementation requires a specific, recent version of Prebid.js.
-The specific version information will be available shortly.
+This implementation requires a recent version of Prebid.js.
+Information on the specific version will be available shortly.

 <!-- GWH_TBD This implementation requires Prebid.js version 8.21.0 or later.
 For version information, see [https://github.com/prebid/Prebid.js/releases](https://github.com/prebid/Prebid.js/releases). -->